Employment Law – Frequently Asked Questions

 Whether an employee is entitled to overtime depends on the job the employee is doing and other factors.
 Just because you are paid a salary does not mean you are not entitled to overtime.
 This can be a very technical area of the law.
 To find out if you are entitled to overtime, call one of our Florida overtime attorneys to discuss your rights.

 No. State and Federal civil rights laws have different requirements.
 One key difference is the number of employees an employer has to have for a particular law to apply.
 For example, Federal sexual harassment laws only apply to employers with 15 or more employees.
 However, there may be State and County laws that apply to employers with fewer employees.
 Other types of discrimination may have different requirements under the law, including the number employees working for the employer.
-To find out if you are protected at your employer, call and speak to one of our Tampa Bay area discrimination and harassment attorneys.
+To find out if you are protected at your employer, call and speak to one of our Tampa Bay area discrimination and harassment attorneys or contact us online.